tezos-checker/checker/docs/spec/functional_spec.rst

 Mint kit
 --------

-Mint kits from a specific burrow.
+Mint an amount of kit from a specific burrow.
 Fail if the burrow does not exist, if there is not enough collateral, or if the sender is not the burrow owner.

 ``mint_kit: (pair nat nat)``